Toyota Kijang: Tamaraw (Philippines)

 In the Philippines, the Kijang was sold as the Tamaraw (named for one of the country's national animals, the Tamaraw), produced in the 1970s up to early 1980s.
 Introduced in December 1976, it started as a small 3/4 ton high-side pick-up (HSPU) with a 1.2-litre 3K engine producing 41 kW, and was produced by the now-defunct Delta Motors, which assembled Toyota vehicles in the Philippines.
 It was considered as a "BUV", or "Basic Utility Vehicle".
 It had a 4-speed manual transmission, and some models had no driver- or front passenger-side doors.
-Because of its ruggedness and ease of maintenance, even its upgradability (some swap the 3K engine with a more powerful engine, usually a diesel engine or any in Toyota's K series of engines), some of these vehicles survive today, and its designs are sometimes copied or modified by local assemblers to this day.
+Because of its simplicity, ruggedness and ease of maintenance, even its upgradability (some swap the 3K engine with a more powerful engine, usually a diesel engine or any in Toyota's K series of engines), some of these vehicles survive today, and its designs are sometimes copied or modified by local assemblers to this day.
 It was proven success that General Motors (through Francisco Motors), Ford and Chrysler (with Mitsubishi) created their own versions of the BUV, including the two versions of the Pinoy and the Ford Fiera and Chrysler-Mitsubishi Cimarron.

 The KF10 Tamaraw was also imported and distributed in Papua New Guinea in 1980 by Ela Motors, a division of the Burns Philip Group.
 The vehicle was renamed to Toyota Traka and was described as "using the same engine as the popular Toyota Corolla, the Traka is a basic utility vehicle capable of carrying a payload of 750 kg and developing more than 60 hp".